 When it comes to the importance of climate change, we often give little attention to how it impacts our recreational time.
 How will the effects of global warming change what we do outdoors.?
 While the impacts of climate change on outdoor recreation are less pressing than others — such as property damage and food shortages — the impacts on our outdoor activities are still important considerations.

 For one, less recreation means our lifestyles become even more sedentary.
 For another, less time in our natural playground means less appreciation for it.
 And reverence for nature is something that helps preserve it.
-So, to protect our health and well-being, we need to understand how climate change impacts what we do outdoors.
+So, to protect our health and well-being, we need to understand how climate change impacts what we do outdoor activities.

-Here are 6 ways global warming is changing outdoor recreation.
+Here are 6 ways climate change is changing outdoor recreation.

 Glacial melting is causing ocean currents to shift and sea levels to rise.
 Rising ocean levels cause coastal erosion, chipping away at beach areas.
 Heavier precipitation means more runoff and sediment, which is affecting access roads, parking lots, and entryways to beaches.
 These pollutants make beaches less desirable places for activities like parasailing or sunbathing.
 Surfers are being hit hard, too.
 While surfing is mentally and physically beneficial, to those who take it seriously, it’s more than just a therapeutic activity, but rather a lifestyle that comes with a tight-knit community.